-The set of polarities used in the following analysis of the octant 3 measurements has been defined by testing different combinations on a large set of VDEs and vertical disruptions, and selecting the one that performs best.
+The set of polarities used in the following analysis of the octant 3 measurements has been defined by testing different combinations on a large set of VDEs and vertical disruptions, and selecting the one that gives consistent results.
 For two rows (6 and 8) a sign that survived all the types of disruptions assessed could not be found.
 Therefore these two rows are not used: row 6 has been taken as the average of rows 5 and 7, while row 8 has been removed.
 Preliminary integral checks show that the measured halo current density is consistent with the poloidal halo current measured by the TF pick up coils.
-For example, the time average, between 25.011 and 25.021 s, of the net halo current collected on the dump plate in Pulse No: 74449 is 530 kA, while the poloidal current measured at the inner TF pick up coil is 350kA.
+For example, the time average, between 65.011 and 65.021 s, of the net halo current the inner TF pick up coil is 350kA.
 Taking into account that (a) the dump plate is uneven, so with shallow field lines collection is enhanced where the tile misalignment is larger, such as at the edge of a plate, like the location of the Rogowskii coils, (b) the halo current is not necessarily toroidally uniform and (c) there might be an offset due to the enhanced magnetic pick-up beyond that removed by the steady state magnetic compensation, these two values are in relatively good agreement.

 As part of the validation process the signal in octant 3 with signals from a corresponding tile from octant 1 and 7 have been compared.
-The signals in the 3 octants have overall similar behaviour, but sometime rather different in a finer time scale.
-Figure 4 show the current collected in row 1, 3 and 5 in octants 1, 3 and 7.
+The signals in the 3 octants have overall similar behaviour, but sometime rather different on a finer time scale.
 Two features that recur in most comparisons are: (1) the amplitude of row 3 in octant 3 tends to be larger than in the other octants and the difference seems to be mainly linked to the magnetic pick-up during the plasma vertical displacement and (2) row 5 in octant 1 has systematically a larger step.
+Postprocessing of the measurements at the other octants is not yet routinely available.